gamemanual0/gm0/source/docs/robot-design/power-transmission/belt.rst

 When you think of a belt,
 you’re probably thinking of a very important men’s fashion accessory.
-However, there’s another type of belt, and it’s way more relevant to robotics - the Timing Belt.
+However, there’s another type of belt, and it’s way more relevant to robotics - the timing Belt.
 If you’ve ever tinkered with the insides of a car before, you probably recognize timing belts as an important component designed to keep everything under the hood in sync.
-While a timing belt may complete a similar objective to chain, its characteristics and strengths are very different.
+While a timing belt may complete a similar objective to :term: `chain <sprocket>`, its characteristics and strengths are very different.
 Timing belts use a series of small, wide teeth to engage a pulley with a number of matching grooves.
-They earn their name because they can be very precise, transmitting power with absolutely no slop and ensuring a snug connection between shafts.
+They earn their name because they can be very precise, transmitting power with virtually no slop and ensuring a snug connection between shafts.
 They’re lighter and more compact than chains, but they lack the customizability of their bulkier brother - belts come in a closed loop of predetermined length, and there’s no changing that length on the fly.
-Like chain, belt is identified by its **pitch** - common pitches found on FTC robots include
+Like chain, belt is identified by its **:term: `pitch`** - common pitches found on FTC robots include
 HTD 5mm, HTD 3mm, GT2 3mm, and XL 0.2”.